mushroomhostage/RadioBeacon/README.md

 behaves as you would expect, broadcasting from the highest contiguous iron bar.

 *Helpful tip*: enderpearls work very well for maintaining tall antennas.
-Thrown just right, they will let you teleport inside of the iron bars, without falling, and also safely get back down.
-Other teleportation mechanisms (such as Bow + Feather Falling enchantment from [EnchantMore](http://dev.bukkit.org/server-mods/enchantmore/)) can also be helpful, or worst case, you could always pillar up.
+Thrown just right, they will let you teleport inside of the iron bars, without falling, and also help you safely get back down.
+Other teleportation mechanisms (such as the Bow + Feather Falling enchantment from [EnchantMore](http://dev.bukkit.org/server-mods/enchantmore/)) can also be helpful, or worst case, you could always pillar up.